gottacatchenall/ms_dispersal_diffusion_approximation/manuscript.md

 relationship, $\alpha$, which is treated as an intrinsic value of a species dispersal capacity.

-The form of the IBD relationship, called the dispersal kernel [grilli_metapopulation_2015, hanski_practical_1994], we consider an exponential with decay-strength $\alpha$ and a cutoff value $\epsilon$,
+The form of the IBD relationship long called the dispersal kernel [@grilli_metapopulation_2015, @hanski_practical_1994], we consider an exponential with decay-strength $\alpha$ and a cutoff value $\epsilon$,

 $$f(d_{ij}, \alpha, \epsilon) =  \begin{cases} e^{-\alpha d_{ij}}